sematext/docs/docs/experience/browser-memory.md

 />

 ## Supported Browsers
 At the moment, the only web browser that supports memory usage measurements is Chrome starting from version **88**.
-To collect memory usage from pre-88 Chrome versions you can register your website for [Origin Trials](https://developers.chrome.com/origintrials/#/view_trial/1281274093986906113) or turn on the **#experimental-web-platform-features** flag in Chrome.
+To collect memory usage from pre-88 Chrome versions you can register your website for [Origin Trials](https://developers.chrome.com/origintrials/#/view_trial/1281274093986906113).
+To enable memory usage measurements in your pre-88 Chrome browser turn on the **#experimental-web-platform-features** flag.